-Resource Description of Impact Environmental Commitment/Mitigation Start Date or Event Responsible Party Duration Frequency Level of Significance after Mitigation quality also evaluated implementation of ARB Level 3 PM control devices on all construction equipment, which would reduce DPM emissions by 85 percent from Tier 2 standard levels.
-MM AQ-2.2: Fleet Modernization for On-Road Trucks.
-On-road heavy-duty trucks with a gross vehicle weight rating (GVWR) of 19,500 pounds or greater shall comply with USEPA 2004 on- road emission standards for PM10 and NOx (0.10 Gm/bhp-hr PM10 and 2.0 Gm/bhp-hr NOx).
-In addition, all on-road trucks shall be outfitted with BACT devices certified by CARB.
-Any emissions-control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 3 diesel emissions control strategy for a similar- sized engine as defined by CARB regulations.
-A copy of each unit's certified, USEPA rating, BACT documentation, and each unit's CARB or SCAQMD operating permit, shall be provided at the time of mobilization of each applicable unit of equipment.
-The above "USEPA Standards" measures shall be met, unless one of the following circumstances exists and the contractor is able to provide proof that any of these circumstances exists: i.
-A piece of specialized equipment is unavailable in a controlled form within the State of California, including through a leasing agreement. ii.
-A contractor has applied for necessary incentive funds to put controls on a piece of uncontrolled equipment planned for use on
+Resource Description of Impact Environmental Commitment/Mitigation Start Date or Event Responsible Party Duration Frequency Level of Significance after Mitigation

+of the existing construction equipment to

+lower emitting models.
+The mitigated air

+quality also evaluated implementation of

+ARB Level 3 PM control devices on all

+construction equipment, which would

+reduce DPM emissions by 85 percent

+from Tier 2 standard levels.

+MM AQ-2.2: Fleet Modernization for On-

+Road Trucks.
+On Prior to and including

+December 31, 2011: All on-road heavy-

+duty diesel trucks with a gross vehicle

+weight rating (GVWR) of 19,500 pounds

+or greater used on-site or to transport

+materials to and from the site shall

+comply with USEPA 2004 on road

+emission standards for PM10 and NOx

+(0.10 Gmg/bhp-hr PM10 and 2.0

+Gmg/bhp-hr NOx).
+In addition, all on road

+trucks shall be outfitted with BACT

+devices certified by CARB.
+Any

+emissions control device used by the

+Contractor shall achieve emissions

+reductions no less than what could be

+achieved by a Level 3 diesel emissions

+control strategy for a similar sized engine

+as defined by CARB regulations.

+A copy of each unit's certified, USEPA

+rating, BACT documentation, and each

+unit's CARB or SCAQMD operating

+permit, shall be provided at the time of

+mobilization of each applicable unit of

+equipment.
+From January 1, 2012 on:

+All on-road heavy-duty diesel trucks with

+a gross vehicle weight rating (GVWR) of

+19,500 pounds or greater used at the

+Port of Los Angeles shall comply with